Square Mile (mi²) - Unit Information & Conversion

 Common Uses

-- Historical Records: Appears in older land deeds and geographical descriptions in relevant countries.
+- Historical Documents: Common in older maps, land deeds, and geographical descriptions in relevant countries.

 Unit FAQs